Learning rewards for robotic ultrasound scanning using probabilistic temporal ranking: Probabilistic temporal ranking

 Once trained, the reward model is provided by encoding the input observation, and then predicting the reward using the FCN.
 This allows for rapid end-to-end training using larger datasets and gives us the ability to backpropagate the comparison supervisory signal through the autoencoder, potentially allowing for improved feature extraction in support of reward modelling.
 However, this comes at the expense of uncertainty quantification, which is potentially useful for the design of risk-averse policies that need to avoid regions of uncertainty.
-We investigate these tradeoffs in the context of autonomous ultrasound scanning.
+We investigate these trade-offs and the efficacy of the approximate model in more general reinforcement learning environments below, and in the context of autonomous ultrasound scanning in Section \ref{sec:Ultrasound}.